 Local resident June Maine came and ran a card making session with those members who wanted to take part.

 Pat Mabbutt, another village resident and long-time supporter of youth organisations, came and ran handbell ringing which we turned into more of a singing session but had great fun with.

-We would love to hear from anyone who has a special talent they’d be willing to come and run a session on.
+We would love to hear from anyone who has a special talent or hobby they’d be willing to come and run a session on.

-Our hall is used by KADS (Kennington Amateur Dramatic Society), the Kennington Brass Band, the national charity Code Club, a local martial arts group and a local table tennis club.
-It is available to hire to our members, and to people within the village when the village centre is unavailable, more information on hiring can be found here.
+Our hall is used by KADS (Kennington Amateur Dramatic Society), the Kennington Brass Band, a local martial arts group, ((BOUNCE)) fitness, and table tennis club.
+It is available to hire.
+More information can be found here.